- American-born convert to Islam

 “This is the effort that we are seeing of Jim Crow.
 Some of these folks in Congress right now would love to see us [blacks] as second-class citizens.
 Some of them in Congress right now with this Tea Party movement would love to see you and me ... hanging on a tree.
 Some of them right now in Congress right now are comfortable with where we were fifty or sixty years ago.
 But it’s a new day with a black president and a Congressional Black Caucus.”

-On May 26, 2012, Carson was a guest speaker at the 37th annual convention of the Islamic Circle of North America/Muslim American Society, in Hartford, Connecticut.
-During his remarks, Carson claimed that U.S. schools should be modeled after madrassas—Islamic schools infamous for their tendency to promote sexist, anti-Semitic teachings.
+On May 26, 2012, Carson was a guest speaker at the 37th annual convention of the Muslim American Society / Islamic Circle of North America (MAS/ICNA), in Hartford, Connecticut.
+(Both the MAS and ICNA are closely tied to the Muslim Brotherhood.)
+During his remarks, he stated that U.S. schools should be modeled after madrassas—Islamic schools infamous for their tendency to promote sexist, anti-Semitic teachings.
 Said Carson: “America will never tap into educational innovation and ingenuity without looking at the model that we have in our madrassas, in our schools, where innovation is encouraged, where the foundation is the Quran.
 And that model that we are pushing in some of our schools meets the multiple needs of students....
 America must understand that she needs Muslims.”

 Between January 2008 and June 2014, Carson received 55 separate political donations (totaling nearly $34,000 altogether) from Islamists affiliated with the Council on American-Islamic Relations, the Islamic Society of North America, the Muslim American Society, and the Muslim Public Affairs Council.